Constipation Workup

 Urgent lower GI endoscopy is useful in patients who are acutely constipated if large bowel obstruction is suspected based on an empty rectal vault and a distended proximal colon.
 Colonoscopy should not be performed if perforation or acute diverticulitis or other infectious processes are suspected because of the risk of worsening intra-abdominal contamination caused by colonic distension during the procedure.

-In the acute setting, either bowel preparation is not used or, at the most, 1-2 gentle enemas are used.
+In the acute setting, either a bowel preparation is not used or, at the most, 1-2 gentle enemas are employed.

 Flexible endoscopy is generally preferred to rigid endoscopy because the former is more comfortable for the patient, provides a better view for the endoscopist, and permits access to more of the colon.
 Rigid endoscopy may be used in an urgent situation when flexible endoscopy is not available.